mashed26/mashed26/README.md

 ### Currently a student and participate in Team SCREAM Robotics
 #### ⠀
-# Projects that I am currently doing
-- SCREAM Website.
-- Looking into making a fun program of some sort.
-- Learning more skills.

 <!--
 **mashed26/mashed26** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.